 • Add fresh herbs like parsley or thyme to cut through the creaminess and brighten the soup.

-• Use frozen peas, broccoli, and corn for the best feel and flavor.
+• Use frozen peas, broccoli, and corn for the best texture and flavor.

 • Use freshly grated sharp Cheddar to avoid clumpy soup.
 Packaged cheese doesn’t melt well.